jwengr/jwenger.github.io/_posts/2020-09-04-attempt-to-individual-hft-in-krx-2.md

 ### 3.Calculate data and make Ask/Bid.
 Compute that data through Python and send the result(Ask/Bid signal) to the Windows.
 Windows works with stock firm's API to make actual Ask/Bid.

+### liquidity strategy
+Maybe it should be done in Windows.